Skip to main content

 Separate compliance hold time from execution time, or your ops team will get blamed for policy controls.
 CIP timing is risk-based and must happen within a reasonable time after the account is opened, which is very different from saying every program should hit one universal KYC clock.
 Also track tax readiness separately: a missing Form W-9 can affect payment eligibility because it provides the TIN needed for information returns, and backup withholding can apply at 24 percent in some cases.

 Keep the artifacts that let another team reproduce your conclusion: ledger journals, reconciliation exports, batch references, settlement details, webhook event logs, and the status-mapping document used to translate provider events into internal states.
 Because webhook endpoints can receive the same event more than once, keep duplicate-safe processing evidence such as event IDs and idempotency keys.
-The common failure mode is a dashboard showing "completed" while the evidence pack cannot prove which records settled and which simply retried.
+The common failure mode is a dashboard showing "completed" while your records cannot prove which records settled and which simply retried.

 Educational content only.
 Not legal, tax, or financial advice.